Brietoe/Sentinel/Milestones.md

 }
 ```

-##	Token Request
+##	External Token Request

+Sentinel can optionally be configured to allow unsolicited access token requests over the network.
+If enabled, when a well formed request is received, the user will receive a message for the user to manually review.

+If unsolicited requests are disabled, the counterparty can provide the access token request via QR code or URL endpoint.

 ## Logical Rules Engine
 The *rules engine* define rulesets that interpret, describe and validate rules.

-The native Sentinel ruleset is the XRPL.
 The XRPL ruleset understands what transactions are valid on the XRPL.

+Signing request

 ## Server